COLUMBUS (WCMH) — The Ohio Department of Health has released the latest number of cases of COVID-19 in the state

-The Department of Health adds the data as soon as it is informed of a case or death.
+The Department of Health adds the data when it is informed of a case or death.
 The information is backdated to the actual date the person started exhibiting symptoms or the date the person died.